makaronski/Diploma_Project_Bachelors/README.md

 # Diploma_Project_Bachelors

-For my diploma project for the bachelors degree, I've chosen to setup a website, that was supposed to work with a database.
+For my bachelors degree diploma project, I've chosen to setup a website, that was supposed to work with a database.
 Here is the welcome page of the website(logged off):

 ![Welcome_pg](/Welcome_pg.jpg)